happner/happn-3/README.md

 The subscription service stores subscriptions in structures called buckets, there are 2 buckets currently:
 1. the default bucket is backward compatible with happn 1.
 This bucket considers the wildcard to be a placeholder for any number of segments.

 2. the strict bucket - this bucket uses * as a placeholder for a single segment, segments are divided between the / character, ie: /segment1/segment2/*.
 The strict bucket will only match subscriptions that are explicitly segmented this means that for the following set path "/test/path/22/test" will only go to subscribers that explcitly match the segment length, so "/test/*/22/*" will get it but unlike the default bucket "/test/*" will not receive a message.
-The strict bucket uses ** to define a multi-segment wildcard, so "/test/**" will receive a message.
+The strict bucket uses ** to define a multi-segment wildcard, so "/test/**" will receive messages from multi-segmented sets and removes like "/test/segment1/segment2/segmentN".

 The strict bucket is about 25% faster than the default bucket.
 It can be configured for use by setting up the subscription service's bucketImplementation option